Preschool and ORE Families:

 - January prior to the fall your child's kindergarten entry: if you submitted our Census Form (under Resources) or participated in Early Childhood Screening (schedule under Resources), you will receive open house and registration information.

-- Watch for a link to sign up for a Ready for K assessment from your building pricipal.
+- Watch for a link to sign up for a Ready for K assessment from your building principal.
 These take about 15 minutes during the last week of May and create a snapshot of your child's skills.

 Early Childhood Special Education